Otann/morse/README.md

 ## Installation

-Add `[datadog "1.0.0"]` to the dependency section in your project.clj file.
+Add `[morse "0.0.1"]` to the dependency section in your project.clj file.

-Import namespace:
+Import a namespace:

 ```clojure
 (require '[telegram.core :as telegram])